rafaelrochagit/semchiliqueoficial/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.7.6 =
+* Added a help wizard for the Visual Editor
+* Added Puerto Rico flag
+* Fixed issue with custom links on term archive pages where the term had a translated slug
+* Added a recommended plugins section on the addons tab.
+* Fixed a display issues in Strings interface for Safari

 = 1.7.5 =
 * Dix incorrect opengraph url in Yoast SEO that caused fatal error with older versions
 * Fix for blog page url slug translation